-Activity - Children use construction materials to build their choice of buildings.
+Activity - Children use construction materials to design and build their choice of buildings.
+They make necessary changes to their structures to achieve their goals.

 - Various construction materials help the children to understand more about sizes, shapes, and numbers.
 Maintain variety by rotating old items out when you add new ones. - Block building invites children to work cooperatively.
 When they are engrossed in constructing a building, highway or bridge, they seek help from each other and develop tolerance for the ideas of others. - Be available to take dictation and photographs of children's experiences with blocks.